 Geotab is a global leader in fleet management and vehicle tracking.
 The company manages over 4 million connected vehicles, forming one of the world’s largest mobile IoT sensor networks.
 Using the fleet and vehicle data, the Altitude platform provides transportation insights, offering cities and businesses the ability to optimize fleet operations, improve urban planning, and make transportation more sustainable.

-Simone’s work strives to improve one of the key features of Altitude — Stop Analytics — by developing a machine learning framework to categorize vehicle stops, based on vehicle behaviour, land use, and surrounding infrastructure.
+Percy’s work strives to improve one of the key features of Altitude — Stop Analytics — by developing a machine learning framework to categorize vehicle stops, based on vehicle behaviour, land use, and surrounding infrastructure.

 This added functionality has significant social implications.
 By providing actionable insights to city planners and fleet managers, Simone’s work on Stop Analytics helps reduce congestion, improve road safety, and supports the sustainability goals of businesses and municipalities alike.